jrembold/Sudoku_Extension/README.md

 Sudoku board created by The Clever Computer Crusaders

-Main script: Sudokuboard.py
+Sudokuboard.py: Main script

-Script with functions to import: Cameron.py
+Cameron.py: Script with functions to import

+Numbers: Folder with the number sprites